AgoraIO-Community/VideoUIKit-iOS/README.md

 ## Usage

-Once installed, open your application `.xcworkspace` file.
+Once installed, open your application `.xcodeproj` file.
+Or `.xcworkspace` if using CocoaPods.

 Decide where you want to add your `AgoraVideoViewer`, and in the same file import `Agora_UIKit` or `Agora_AppKit` for iOS and macOS respectively.
 Next, create an `AgoraVideoViewer` object and frame it in your scene like you would any other `UIView` or `NSView`.
 The `AgoraVideoViewer` object must be provided `AgoraConnectionData` and a UIViewController/NSViewController on creation.